PrestaShop/prestashop-specs/back-office/international/locations/international-locations-zones.md

 If I select Shop A as context, then the zones created in Shop A will be displayed.

 If I select all shops as context, then the zones created in Shop A, Shop B and Shop C will be displayed.
-**Bulk actions**

-Clicking on the _Bulk actions_ button on the bottom left-handed side of the table will give the user the ability to perform bulk actions for selected zones (using the check boxes).
-The user can:
-- Select all/Unselect all: This button will select/unselect all check boxes next to each zone row on the table.
-- Enable selection/Disable selection: This button will enable/disable the selected zones using the check boxes next to each zone row.
-- Delete selected: This button will delete the selected zones using the check boxes next to each row.
-Clicking on this button will remove the selected zones from shop, `_db_prefix_zone`, and `_db_prefix_zone_shop` tables as well.

-After clicking on "Delete selected", a modal with title "Delete selection" is opened asking to confirm or cancel the action: "Are you sure you want to delete the selected item(s)?"
-(See issue [#14462](https://github.com/PrestaShop/PrestaShop/issues/14462))

-The action can be canceled by clicking on the cross or on the cancel button.

-After clicking on "Delete" button, the selected webservice keys are deleted, a successful message is displayed "The selection has been successfully deleted."

 ### ADD NEW ZONE